 Must-Take Essential Oils For Traveling

-dōTERRA Breathe-to ease symptoms of allergies or when coming down with a cold on a trip
+dōTERRA Breathe-to ease symptoms of seasonal or environmental threats or when coming down with a cold on a trip

-Lavender-to help with sleep, to soothe fussy babies and toddlers, to ease tension/anxiety while flying
+Lavender-to help with sleep, to soothe fussy babies and toddlers, to ease tension/feeling anxious while flying

-Peppermint-to relieve a headache and/or car sickness, to stay alert while driving, to cool a sunburn
+Peppermint-to relieve head or neck tension and/or car sickness, to stay alert while driving, to cool a sunburn

-dōTERRA On Guard-to ward off illness from recirculated airplane air, to disinfect hands and surfaces, to boost immunity if coming down with an illness on a trip
+dōTERRA On Guard-to ward off feeling under the weather from recirculated airplane air, to disinfect hands and surfaces, to boost immunity if coming down with a bug on a trip

 dōTERRA Deep Blue-to ease muscle stiffness/soreness from driving for long periods or being cramped on a plane